noah-nuebling/javascript-playground-nov-2025/README.md

 }
 ```

-Arguably this is better than TailwindCSS since you can add linebreaks and comments, and dont have to learn another abstraction layer.
+Arguably this is even better than TailwindCSS since you can add linebreaks and comments, and dont have to learn another abstraction layer over CSS.

 **Stage 3: Make it interactive**